 Other P/P providers should also be notified, to enable interested providers to indicate if they wish to become the gaining P/P provider (as is done for registrar de-accreditation)

-All notification(s) are to be published on the ICANN website (as is done for registrar de-accreditation)
+All notification(s) are to be published on the ICANN website (as is done for registrar de-accreditation).

-A de-accredited P/P provider should have the opportunity to find a gaining provider to work with (as sometimes occurs with registrar de-accreditation)
+A de-accredited P/P provider should have the opportunity to find a gaining provider to work with (as sometimes occurs with registrar de-accreditation).

-A “graduated response” approach to de-accreditation should be explored, i.e. a set series of breach notices (e.g. up to three) with escalating sanctions, with the final recourse being de-accreditation
+A “graduated response” approach to de-accreditation should be explored, i.e., a set series of breach notices (e.g., up to three) with escalating sanctions, with the final recourse being de-accreditation.

-Where feasible, a customer should be able to choose its new P/P provider in the event of de-accreditation of its existing provider
+Where feasible, a customer should be able to choose its new P/P provider in the event of de-accreditation of its existing provider.

-The next review of the IRTP should include an analysis of the impact on P/P customers, to ensure that adequate safeguards are in place as regards P/P protection when domain names are transferred pursuant to an IRTP process
+The next review of the IRTP should include an analysis of the impact on P/P customers, to ensure that adequate safeguards are in place as regards P/P protection when domain names are transferred pursuant to an IRTP process.

-1.3.2 Summary of topics on which the WG has yet to finalize preliminary conclusions
+1.3.2 Specific topics on which the WG has yet to finalize its preliminary conclusions

-The following are the questions/preliminary conclusions on which the WG has yet to reach agreement, and for which it specifically invites community input.
+The WG has yet to reach agreement on the following topics, regarding certain aspects of “relay” and “reveal”.
+It therefore specifically invites community input on these questions.

-On Contactability and Responsiveness of Accredited P/P Providers:

-What should be the standard for maintaining a P/P provider’s designated point of contact – e.g. a requirement that the person or team must be “capable and authorized” (per the Transfer Emergency Action Contact (TEAC) under the IRTP) or other?

-What should be the level of responsiveness required of a P/P provider in terms of level of responsiveness – e.g. a requirement of “taking reasonable and prompt steps to investigate and respond” (per Section 3.18.1 of the 2013 RAA) or other?

-What should be the standard for ensuring provider contactability – e.g. a requirement to publish contact information on its website, modelled after Section 2.3 of the interim Specification on Privacy and Proxy Registrations in the 2013 RAA or other?

 On Escalation of Relay Requests: